 - How many embryos would you like to try transferring at one time?

-- Will you be using an egg donor or do you have eggs yourself?
+- Will you use an egg donor, or do you have eggs yourself?

 - When your children are old enough to understand, will you tell them about the surrogacy process?